anmolbajajnet/WordSearchiOS/README.md

 # WordSearchiOS
-This iOS Swift application was created as a part of the internship application for Shopify.
+This iOS application was created as a part of the internship application for Shopify.

+Language Used: Swift

 <img src="https://imgur.com/0sFglP7.png" width="30%">.
 <img src="https://imgur.com/LKEAmtJ.png" width="30%">.